 The course will feature collaboration activities with relevant courses at the American University of Central Asia and Bard College through the OSUN Network Collaborative Course program.

 Please note that no audit option is available for this course.

 The aim of IGDV-I is to develop a basic understanding of Geographic Information Systems (GIS) principles, familiarize students with spatially referenced data, and cultivate fundamental skills in geospatial data visualization (mapping).
 While the course primarily focuses on practical mapping skills for societal and environmental phenomena, it also provides a brief introduction to alternative data collection technologies, such as satellite imagery, crowdsourcing, and expert knowledge.
 Various geospatial data file formats, including vector and raster, will be introduced.
 Many freely available geospatial datasets remain underutilized by researchers.
 Participants will learn about the types of data that can be stored in these datasets, as well as how to obtain, develop, and share them.
 Additionally, students will gain an understanding of map design considerations for different purposes, such as internet-based publications and journal articles.

 The course will explore both desktop and online mapping solutions, including Google Earth Pro, Google Maps, and qGIS.
 QuantumGIS (qGIS), the most popular and widely used open-source GIS package, will serve as the primary software for illustrating geospatial data collection, generation, and visualization techniques.
 Through practical exercises using qGIS, participants will acquire the foundations of working with a typical GIS package and learn essential mapping principles.

-The course is organized as a series of short online presentations followed by practicals (detailed video instructions) and individual work on maps development.
+The course will be organized as a series of short online presentations, followed by practical exercises and individual map development.